 The following ARP traffic processing functionality is implemented in Kaspersky NGFW:

-The device sends a GARP request under the following conditions:
+The device sends a GARP request if the following events occur:

 ARP and GARP is supported for physical interfaces, aggregated interfaces, subinterfaces, and BVIs.